Code-with-siddhant/-NUMBER-GUESSING-GAME/README.md

 # -NUMBER-GUESSING-GAME
+# NUMBER GUESSING GAME

-its a number guessing game a simple python game where player tries to guess a number with unlimited attempts system also give hints to guess the number python is used to create this game [ how to play ? - python game.py]
+a simple python game where a player tries to guess a randomly generated number.
+ ## FEATURES
+ -Unlimited attempts
+ -High/low hints
+ -Random number generation
+ -Beginner-friendly python project

+ #TECHNOLOGIES USED
+ -python

+ #HOW TO PLAY
+ python number-guessing-game.py